 Some countries require you to have a tourist visa for visits of less than three months.
 Apply well in advance if this is the case.

 Research Required Vaccinations

 The Public Health Agency of Canada provides information for travellers about travel health notices and recommended vaccinations to get before you leave Canada.
 The Agency also provides a list of travel clinics across Canada.

 Obtain Health and Travel Insurance

-The Foreign Affairs and International Trade Canada Web site provides information about obtaining health insurance for your trip abroad.
+The Foreign Affairs, Trade and Development Canada Web site provides information about obtaining health insurance for your trip abroad.
 It also provides information on what to do if you require medical assistance while travelling outside Canada.

 Take Precautions When Travelling with Children

 It is important that you have documentation proving that you have either custody of the child or parental permission to travel with the child.
-The Foreign Affairs and International Trade Canada Web site provides information about regulations and conditions that may affect your trip if you travel with a child.
+The Foreign Affairs, Trade and Development Canada Web site provides information about regulations and conditions that may affect your trip if you travel with a child.

 Apply for an International Driving Permit